Passes

 -firrtl-infer-resets

-This pass infers whether resets are synchronous or asynchronous, and extends reset-less registers with an asynchronous reset based on the following annotations:
+This pass infers whether resets are synchronous or asynchronous, and extends reset-less registers with a reset based on the following annotations:

 sifive.enterprise.firrtl.FullAsyncResetAnnotation